Recognition and awards

 Margaret Halsmith served as the Chair of Resolution Institute from 2007 to 2017.
 Her numerous achievements during this period include completing two integrations - one between LEADR and LEADR NZ (2013) and one between LEADR and IAMA (2014), growing membership from 1600 to about 3200 and making the financial health of the organisation more robust.

-Michael Klug was the Founding Vice-Chair from 1989 to 1995, Chair in 1996 and a Director for from 1989-2001.
+Michael Klug was the Founding Vice-Chair from 1989 to 1995, Chair in 1996 and a Director from 1989-2001.
 Michael created the name LEADR - Lawyers Engaged in Alternative Dispute Resolution.
-Michael's well-known view that lawyers should embrace alternative dispute resolution contributed to being honoured as a Member of the Order of Australia.
+Michael's well-known view that lawyers should embrace alternative dispute resolution contributed to him being honoured as a Member of the Order of Australia.

 Alan Limbury was a Founding director until 1994 and the second Chair of LEADR in 1992-93.
 Alan saw that lawyers needed education in alternative dispute resolution and promoted alternative dispute resolution extensively.
 Alan was instrumental in opening membership to non-lawyers.

 Michael Mills was Chair from 2003 until 2007, a Director between 1996 and 2009 and a founding member of the WA Chapter.
 A leading commercial lawyer, Michael helped forge a close and dynamic relationship within the Board and with the CEO.
 Michael kept the organisation contemporary at a time of change and invigorated its altruistic approach.

 Gerald Raftesath was the Founding Chair from 1989 until 1991, in 1994, 2000 and 2002.
 He was a Director for ten and a half years during the period 1989-2003.
 A leading commercial litigator with an outstanding reputation, Gerald’s commitment to the philanthropic objectives gave the organisation enormous credibility.